 Introduction to the Potter’s Wheel

 Tuesday & Thursday Aug 22nd (6-9pm) & 24th (6-8pm) FULL

 Learn the basics of throwing on a potter’s wheel in this introductory two session workshop.
 In the first class, students will learn the techniques of wedging, centering and opening a vessel.
 The second session students will learn to trim the vessel made in the first class.
 This workshop is designed to build confidence in students enabling them to work in the open clay studio independently.
 Class size is limited to 4 students so register early!
+If registering for more than one, please call 262-605-4745 for availability.
 Clay included in the tuition.

 Instructor: Betsy Davis

 Expand your knowledge of surface design/decorating techniques in this workshop.
 The group will work on pre-made clay tiles at various stages to create visual and textural interest.
 See what happens when making textile impressions, clay stamps and slip decorations wet clay.
 Additionally learn Sgrafitto, carving, etching and appliques on firm clay.
 Layering glaze, washes and using resists on fired clay will also be part of this class.
 Bring your own textiles or tools that you think would make interesting textures and experiment!